History of salt: Closed pan production under vacuum

 The open pan salt works has effectively been replaced with a closed pan system where the brine solution is evaporated under a partial vacuum.

 Salt mines

 In the second half of the 19th century, industrial mining and new drilling techniques made the discovery of more and deeper deposits possible, increasing mine salt's share of the market.
 Although mining salt was generally more expensive than extracting it from brine via solar evaporation of seawater, the introduction of this new source reduced the price of salt due to a reduction of monopolization.
 Extraction of salt from brine is still heavily used; for example, vacuum salt produced by British Salt in Middlewich has 57% of the UK market for salt used in cooking.

+Salt wells

+Salt is extracted from underground deposits by pumping water into deposits to dissolve the salt, resulting in a concentrated brine.
+The brine is then pumped to the surface, where the water is evaporated, leaving behind the purified salt crystals.

 Salt from ashes

 In traditional salt production in the Visayas Islands of the Philippines, salt is made from coconut husks, driftwood, or other plant matter soaked in seawater for at least several months.
 These are burned into ash then seawater is run through the ashes on a filter.
 The resulting brine is then evaporated in containers.
 Coconut milk is sometimes added to the brine before evaporation.
 The practice is endangered due to competition with cheap industrially-produced commercial salt.
 Only two traditions survive to the present day: asín tibuok and túltul (or dúkdok).